jbloit/clubRock_partition/README.md

 node index.js
 ```

 Make sure the server is listening on the correct MIDI port.
-By default this is IAC Driver, Bus 1.
-Edit this in index.js if needed.
+By default this is set to *midiloop 0*.
+Edit this in index.js if you need to connect to another MIDI port.

 The current BPM is derived from a MIDI sync clock signal.
 In Ableton Live you can activate the Sync toggle for your MIDI source in the MIDI pane of the preferences window.